Neil Stynes

-Cornelius William Stynes (December 10, 1868 – March 26, 1944) was a Major League Baseball catcher.
+Cornelius William Stynes (December 10, 1868 – March 26, 1944) was an American Major League Baseball catcher.
 He played two games for the Cleveland Infants of the short-lived Players' League.
 He had zero hits in eight at bats.

 At 6 feet tall and 195 pounds - Neil was a right handed thrower and batter and made his 1890s Cleveland Infants debut at age 21.